 Still, accidents happen, so always have a well-maintained fire extinguisher nearby.

 Monitoring Your Home for Fires

-To keep your home safe from fire, be sure to have your fireplace and furnace inspected annually in the fall.
-Also, install new batteries in your smoke and carbon monoxide alarm yearly, and replace smoke detectors if they are 10 years old or older.
+When it comes to monitoring, install new batteries in your smoke and carbon monoxide alarms yearly.
+And replace smoke detectors if they are 10 years old or older.

-Simply plug the RemoteLync Monitor into an electrical outlet, upload the free app to your smartphone, and you will receive an alert whenever your smoke or carbon monoxide alarm sounds.
+Simply plug the RemoteLync Monitor into an electrical outlet, download the free app to your smartphone, and you will receive an alert whenever your smoke or carbon monoxide alarm sounds.